Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!

 |Guangzhou||13080500||People's Republic of China|

 We will see in the sidebar that the countries identified are displayed, along with the number of matches (the “count”).
 We can sort this list alphabetically or by the count.
-If you sort by count, you’ll learn which countries hold the most populous cities.
+If you sort by count at the top of the facet window, you’ll learn which countries hold the most populous cities.

 |People's Republic of China||4|